chadn/profile_time/README.md

 that time as percent of the total time is known, so it is possible to know how much time is actually being spent by a chunk of code before it is optimized.

-## Test and Example Logs
+## Example

-Have a look at `test/profile_time.test.js` for example on how to use.
+For example code, look at `test/profile_time.test.js`.

-Run `npm test` to generate sample `test/test.server.log`.
+Run `npm test` to generate sample `test/test.server.log` based on the the above example code.
 You might need to run `npm install --dev` for tests.

-Looks like this:
+Example node log looks like this:

 	% cat test/test.server.log
 	Server started up on port 3000